iPhone 16 dummy models point to redesigned camera bump and new buttons

 Apple is expected to release the iPhone 16 models in September.

-Image Credit: ‘OvO欧欧奕奕奕奕宝宝宝宝酱酱OvO‘
+Image Credit: ‘OvO欧欧奕奕奕奕宝宝宝宝酱酱OvO‘ (Weibo)

-Source: ‘OvO欧欧奕奕奕奕宝宝宝宝酱酱OvO‘ on Weibo Via: MacRumors
+Source: ‘OvO欧欧奕奕奕奕宝宝宝宝酱酱OvO‘ (Weibo) Via: MacRumors